Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/the-state-pattern.md

 callState.Disconnect();
 ```

-If you look at this code, it looks like you create a CallStateContext and then call methods on it such as “Answer”, “Hold” or “Retrieve”.
+If you look at this code, it looks like you create a CallStateContext and then call methods on it such as "Answer", "Hold" or "Retrieve".
 To the calling code, it looks like a single object that knows what to do with all of these requests and that can also validate that each transition is valid.
-If this was the case (it isn’t) we could expect to see a grand series of if and switch statements that split down lots of logical branches in the code.
+If this was the case (it isn't) we could expect to see a grand series of if and switch statements that split down lots of logical branches in the code.
 If you made a change or introduced a new state, all of those if and switch statements would need to be revised and tested.
 This is one of the problems the State Pattern wants to solve.

 ## So how does it work?